-Beyond the mass emergency notification system described above (Everbridge), MD Anderson disseminates emergency information in a timely manner to the campus community using a variety of resources.
+Beyond the mass notification system described earlier, MD Anderson disseminates emergency information in a timely manner to the campus community using a variety of resources.

-Workforce members are reminded throughout the year to access these resources for updates on the institution's response to an emergency event and for information about when to remain on or off campus and/or return to work following an event.
+Workforce members are reminded throughout the year to access these resources for updates on the institution's response to an emergency event, and for information about when to remain on or off campus and/or return to work following an event.

-- Email Specified leaders and institution communicators have authority to release campuswide alerts through mass email notifications to everyone with a valid MD Anderson email address.

-- Emergency Alert Site A

-webpage on the institution's

-external website is designated for

-campus emergency notifications,

-emergency preparedness and
+- Email Specified leaders and institutional communicators have authority to release campus-wide alerts through mass email notifications to everyone with a valid MD Anderson email address. - Emergency Alert Site A page on the institution's website is designated for campus emergency notifications, emergency preparedness and evacuation resources.

-evacuation resources.

-- Ride-Out Blog Activated in an emergency, this blog on the institution's intranet site is another resource for up-tothe-minute information for workforce members.

-- RING Line Alert information is simultaneously made available for workforce members via the institution's RING Line by dialing 2-RING (713-792-7464).
-The system allows the institution to record messages for workforce

-members, as well as specific teams, including Facilities, Nursing, Clinical Operations, Medical Staffing, Administrative Services, Research, Veterinary Medicine and Surgery, and Houston-area locations.
-Smithville and Bastrop campuses use 855-560-7464 as their toll-free RING Line with specific sub-lines for both campuses.
+- Ride-Out Blog Activated in an emergency, this blog on the institution's intranet site is another resource for up-to-the-minute information for workforce members. - RING Line Alert information is simultaneously made available for workforce members via the institution's RING Line by dialing 2-RING (713-792-7464).
+The system allows the institution to record messages for workforce members.
+Smithville and Bastrop Campuses use 855-560-7464 as their toll-free RING Line, with specific sub-lines for each campus. - Public Address (PA) System (TMC Campus) - The PA system provides an audible alert to a building- or property-specific emergency. - Visiplex Communication System (Smithville Campus) - Provides an audible alert to campus workforce members.

-- Public Address System (Houston) The PA system provides an audible alert to a building- or property-specific emergency. - Visiplex Communication System (Smithville Campus) - Provides an audible alert to campus workforce members. - MDA-TV Channel 20 This workforce channel can be viewed on the institution's inhouse cable network or through an internet connection on a workforce members' desktop computer systems.
-Channel 20 provides news, video broadcasts, headlines, and security and weather alerts. - Intranet Homepage This offers a consistent flow of information to workforce members through rotating emergency bulletins and news articles. - Social Media MD Anderson has an institutional presence on social media sites, including Facebook, Twitter and Yammer, where members of the Strategic Communications team can post notices and alerts relating to a campus emergency.
+- MDA-TV Channel 20 This workforce channel can be viewed on the institution's in-house cable network or through a network connection on workforce members' desktop computers.
+Channel 20 provides news, video broadcasts, headlines, and security and weather alerts. - Intranet Homepage This offers a consistent flow of information to workforce members through rotating emergency bulletins and news articles. - Social Media MD Anderson has an institutional presence on social media sites, including Facebook and Twitter, where members of the Strategic Communications team can post notices and alerts relating to a campus emergency.

-Follow-up information will be distributed using some or all of the identified communication systems.
-MD Anderson's Public Information Officer (PIO) may use Twitter, Facebook, the MD Anderson Web page and/or the local media in order to disseminate emergency notification information to the larger community.
-In addition, the Liaison Officer may work with the SETRAC and TMC on updates to neighboring hospitals.
-UT System Risk Management will also be notified of the event.
+Follow-up information is distributed using some or all of the identified communication systems.
+MD Anderson's Public Information Officer may use Twitter, Facebook, MD Anderson's website and/ or local media to disseminate emergency notification information to the larger community.
+In addition, the Planning & Liaison Officer may work with SETRAC and the TMC on updates to neighboring hospitals.
+UT System Risk Management also will be notified of events.